 This pass is only $79.99 and allows you into any of the 2,000+ Federally designated areas in the United States.
 Honestly, it is the best bang for your buck and makes visiting national parks a breeze!

 Throughout the year, there are days that are free for all national parks, not just the ones on this list!
-The 2022 information is not released yet for the free days, but below were the ones for 2021 as it will give you a rough idea of potentially when the 2022 days will be.
+These are the already-designated free national park days for 2023.

 - August 4 – Anniversary of the Great American Outdoors Act